-Buckeye Belle Peony is an herbaceous perennial with a more or less rounded form.
+Coral Sunset Peony is an herbaceous perennial with a more or less rounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
-Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration:
+It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;